adrienZ/adrienzaganelli.com/content/blog/tech-gems-3.md

 You can find a summary of the redesign process on [Github](https://github.com/nodejs/nodejs.org/discussions/5131).

-### White House goes and memory-safe programming languages
+### White House and memory-safe programming languages

-<RichLink href="https://www.whitehouse.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/" title="white house"></RichLink>
+<RichLink href="https://www.whitehouse.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/" title="White House technical report"></RichLink>

 The White House Office of the National Cyber Director released a report urging the adoption of memory-safe programming languages, [such as Rust](https://stackoverflow.blog/2024/03/04/in-rust-we-trust-white-house-office-urges-memory-safety/), to prevent classes of vulnerabilities and improve cybersecurity.